lkurzyniec/netcore-boilerplate/README.md

 ### Docker (recommended)

 Just run `docker-compose up` command in the root directory and after successful start of services visit http://localhost:5000/swagger/.
+To check that API has connection to both MySQL and MsSQL databases visit http://localhost:5000/health/.

 ### Migrations